khornberg/sermon-manager-for-wordpress/readme.txt

 2. Sermon Files

 == Changelog ==
+= 1.8.0 =
+* Add option to display download link for audio and video on archive page
+* Add option to display notes link on archive page
+* Uses [Download Shortcode](http://wordpress.org/plugins/download-shortcode) for downloads if activated

 = 1.7.2 =
 * disable a filter that was causing problems in some themes (added in 1.7)